mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 <br/>

-### Q: Does MindSpore have any plan on supporting heterogeneous computing hardwares?
+### Q: Does MindSpore have any plan on supporting heterogeneous computing hardware?

-A: MindSpore provides pluggable device management interface, so that developer could easily integrate other types of heterogeneous computing hardwares (like FPGA) to MindSpore.
+A: MindSpore provides pluggable device management interface, so that developer could easily integrate other types of heterogeneous computing hardware (like FPGA) to MindSpore.
 We welcome more backend support in MindSpore from the community.

 <br/>